-Lucky for me you do not have to be an EU citizen to be entitled to compensation.
-The rules cover both cancellations and delays over 3 hours, if the cause is within the airline’s control.
+Lucky for me, you do not have to be an EU citizen (or resident) to be entitled to compensation.
+The rules cover both cancellations and delays over 3 hours if the cause is within the airline’s control.
 Extraordinary circumstances like extreme weather conditions, political unrest, and employee strikes are not covered.
 Drones disrupting travel at Gatwick airport was ruled to be an extraordinary circumstance as it was not the airline’s fault.
 Use the infographic below to figure out if you are eligible for flight compensation.

 All passengers on all flights originating from the EU are eligible.
 The EU flight compensation rules also apply to flights arriving in the EU if it is on an EU carrier (including low-cost carriers like Ryanair).
 If you are notified of the cancellation more than 14 days before the flight or the cancellation is due to the extraordinary circumstances, you will not be eligible for compensation.
 The length of the flight and whether or not it is within the EU only affect the amount of the compensation.
-The compensation ranges from €125 to €600.
+The flight compensation amounts can range from €125 to €600.
 You can also be compensated for meals and hotel costs during the time you are delayed.

 My EU Cancelled Flight Compensation Claim

 I was instructed to complete the flight compensation form on the United website.
 I searched and could not find a page that addressed this, so I decided I would call and ask.
 The agent told me to submit the details in the general feedback form.
 I completed the online form and waited.

 After I didn’t hear anything back, I decided to call.
 They told me that because my ticket was a codeshare I needed to claim my compensation through Austrian Airlines.
 I completed the flight compensation form on the Austrian airline’s website.
 A few days later I received a call from Austrian Airlines and telling me that it was a United Flight and I needed to talk to them.